EmanueleFrancazi/IGB-and-Normalization/README.md

 ### `utils/`

-This folder contains functions necessary to integrate the experiments and investigations on IGB.
-The utilities provided here must be imported into the codes in the `RunsCode` folder.
+This folder contains essential functions and utilities required to integrate and perform experiments on IGB (Initial Guessing Bias).
+The key script within this folder is `IGB_utils.py`, which includes all the methods necessary for conducting experiments related to IGB.
+These utilities must be imported into the codes within the `RunsCode` folder to facilitate the experiments and analyses.
+For more details on how to properly integrate and use these utilities, refer to the [Study of the Learning Dynamics](#2-study-of-the-learning-dynamics) section.

 ### `requirements.txt`